246 listings

 Close

-Lost pets Detroit, photo: Lost Male Cat: Fluffy Tail in Detroit
+Lost pets Detroit, photo: Lost Dog, Female, Glenwood Street, Detroit - Puppy-like Behavior

 In Detroit, Michigan, the unfortunate reality is that thousands of pets go missing each year.
 It is estimated that around 10,000 pets, including dogs and cats, find themselves lost or separated from their homes annually.
 This alarming statistic highlights the importance of knowing what to do if your beloved pet goes missing.